ncatlab/nlab-content/pages/384.md

   \,.
 $$

-Now by prop. \ref{RelativeHomologyOfFilterStep} the leftmost and rightmost homology groups here vanish when $k \neq n$ and $k \neq n-1$ and hence exactness implies that
+Now by prop. \ref{SkeletalRelativeSingularHomologyOfCW} the leftmost and rightmost homology groups here vanish when $k \neq n$ and $k \neq n-1$ and hence exactness implies that

 $$
   H_k(X_{n-1})